-Revenue: This proposal would have no effect on state revenues in SFY 2023-24.
+Revenue: This proposal would have no effect on state revenues in SFY 2024-25.

-12. Extend and Limit the Vending Machine Sales Tax Exemption to Business Enterprise Program Vendors for One Year
+3. Extend the Sales Tax Vending Machine Exemption for One Year

 Background: Currently, candy, soft drinks, bottled water and certain fruit juice purchased from a vending machine that accepts only cash or coins are exempt from sales tax if the items is priced at \$1.50 or less.
 If the vending machine can accept payment in some other form (such as a credit card), then the tax exemption threshold is \$2.00 or less per item.
-These exemptions are set to expire after May 31, 2023.
+These exemptions are set to expire after May 31, 2024.

-Proposal: The 2023-24 Executive Budget would extend the existing sales tax exemption for certain food and drink purchased from vending machines for one year.
-However, it would limit the extension to vending machines operated by participants in the Business Enterprise Program for blind vendors.
+Proposal: The 2024-25 Executive Budget would extend the existing sales tax exemption for certain food and drink purchased from vending machines for one year.